 Turnouts create an imbalance that forces you to adapt your position in order to not fall over.
 This helps support better stability.
 Our balance diminishes as we age, increasing our chances of falling.
 Plié workouts are beneficial, enabling you to keep your center of mass over your base of support.

-4. Develop a good Posture
+4. Develop a Good Posture

 Keeping your back straight during ballerina squats compels you to develop and keep a good posture.
-There are numerous advantages in keeping your body in a proper alignment like better breathing and, back relief.
+There are numerous advantages to keeping your body in a proper alignment like better breathing and, back relief.

 5. Plié Squats improve your Digestion